siddhism/smart-queries/README.md

 python manage.py runserver
 ```

+* Create some posts and authors
-# Hit the home page with
+* Hit the home page with
 http://127.0.0.1:8000/blog/
-# Check Admin page for all data
+* Check Admin page for all data
 http://127.0.0.1:8000/admin/